reply-fr/sustainable-personal-accounts/FAQ.md

 $ make pptx
 ```

-### Q. How to run the presentation of project within Cloud9?
+### Q: How to run the presentation of project within Cloud9?

 If you have access to the AWS Console, then you are encouraged to work within a Cloud9 environment for this project.
 Here are the steps to upload and run the presentation:
 - Got to AWS Cloud9 Console